syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 {% endhighlight %}
 {% endtabs %}

+## Expanding or collapsing the groups

+By default, you can view the records in each group by expanding its group caption.

+You can allow end-user to expand or collapse the groups programmatically at runtime.

 ### Programmatically expanding or collapsing the groups

 #### Expand or collapse all the Groups

 You can expand or collapse all the groups at programmatically at runtime by using [SfDataGrid.ExpandAllGroup](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ExpandAllGroup.html) and [SfDataGrid.CollpaseAllGroup](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CollapseAllGroup.html) methods.

 {% tabs %}
 {% highlight c# %}